drsoares/digital-cv/index.md

 # Diogo Soares
 ![Diogo](/assets/img/diogo.jpg)

-Passionate software engineer, proficient in building highly scalable, resilient and high-performant applications.
-Interested in backend development, infra-automation and observability, challenging tasks and eager to learn.
+As a passionate software engineer, I specialize in developing highly scalable, resilient, and high-performant applications.
+With a focus on backend development, infra-automation, and observability, I thrive on tackling challenging tasks and am committed to continuous learning and growth.
+I'm excited about opportunities to contribute to innovative solutions and drive impactful results in dynamic environments.

 <table>
   <tr>